 Mints like peppermint, spearmint, lemon balm ect. should be harvested before they bloom in the late spring or early summer depending on your growing season.
 Catching these lovely herbs before they bloom leaves the most oils in the leaves and the most fragrant smelling herbs.
 Harvest them about 2-3 inches from the ground above the last rung of leaves so that they can still collect a little sunlight.
 Strip the leaves from the stem for drying.
 If you want gently rinse these under cool water.
 They are a little tougher than flowers and usually there is more exposed space for bug or bird residue.

-Dehydrating roots probably takes the cake when it comes to complicated botanicals to dry.
+Dehydrating roots probably take the cake when it comes to complicated botanicals to dry.
 They are thicker and firmer and much harder than any of the other botanical pieces.
 Roots can really bring some great flavor and medicinal properties to your herbal teas though.
 The pungent zing of ginger and the anti-inflammatory properties of turmeric are surely herbs you don't want to leave out of your apothecary and tea blending menu.

 It's best to prepare the roots in the shape and size you want to use them before dehydrating as they are very difficult to deal with once dried.
 The only exception here may be a powder.
 If you are wanting to powder roots dry them in the smallest form possible so your grinder has an easier time turning them into powder.

-Drying roots takes much longer than leaves, berries and flowers.
+Drying roots takes much longer than leaves, berries, and flowers.
 They also hold up to heat and direct light better.
 If roots are large, after cleaning, chop them into smaller pieces so that they dry faster.
 Smaller roots, such as dandelion, may be dried whole unless it is easier to process them smaller before drying, as they can be difficult to process once dried.
 Drying time is around 4 hours at 200 degrees F.

 From the bounty of the summer garden comes warm, satisfying and cozy teas in winter.
 The flavors and recipes that can be made with a small amount of home grown herb are unlimited.
-Dehydrating the harvest is the best way to preserve the goodness!
+Dehydrating the harvest is the best way to preserve goodness!

-Looking to learn more about growing, preserving and blending your own teas at home?
+Looking to learn more about growing, preserving, and blending your own teas at home?
 Check out our e-book Growing Herbal Teas and D.I.Y.
 Medicinal Teas.
 It's like having a friend there blending with you!

 What is the first botanical that you are going to dehydrate?
 Let us know in the comment section below!